 - Muscle atrophy, and gangrene

-Sometimes affected subclavian artery can lead to affection of vertebral artery leading to cerebrovascular arterial producing transient blindness, and embolic cerebral infarction.
+Sometimes affected subclavian artery can lead to the affection of vertebral artery leading to cerebrovascular arterial producing transient blindness, and embolic cerebral infarction.

 Venous Thoracic Outlet Syndrome